 Les Paul model

 Too inconsistent, too many variables great ones are great, bad ones suck.
-Some are way to heavy, I have seen Les Pauls that weighed in excess if 12 lbs, that’s too much and way too inconsistent.
+Some are way too heavy, I have seen Les Pauls that weighed in excess if 12 lbs, that’s too much and way too inconsistent.
 I have always believed from the over 30 years of guitar worship that the Les Paul was the red headed stepchild at Gibson and did not get the attention it deserved.
-Here’s a hint or two on picking a good Paul – from me to you. #1 if the neck pickup has a high endy squawky “cut” you are well on your way. #2 if it could replace a Tele in a pinch it’s a winner in my book.
+Here’s a hint or two on picking a good Paul – from me to you: #1 if the neck pickup has a high endy squawky “cut” you are well on your way. #2 if it could replace a Tele in a pinch it’s a winner in my book.
 Muddy, low mid laden Pauls give the model a bad name.

 Great look and design, great sound but, Too thin neck and too small frets, bad tremolo (arm too short and too close to the body and gets “mushy” fast, Not great woods that many times don’t match in weight and density.
+For a more modern take on the design, make sure to check the Eastwood Sidejack series, which is getting even more popular than the originals!

 Gibson ES-345 and 355